mayur-3007/kudos-app/README.md

 - Postman collection is provided in root directory.
 - username and password are case sensitive
 - password of all demo data is 'password'
+- Schedule the task to run every Monday at midnight:
+    - Go to the Django admin panel (http://localhost:8000/admin)
+    - Navigate to Periodic Tasks under Django Celery Beat.
+    - Add a new periodic task:
+        - Name: Reset Kudos Weekly
+        - Task: kudos_app.tasks.reset_kudos_for_all_users
+        - Interval: 1 week
+        - Start Time: Next Monday at 00:00